Southwark Borough F.C.: History

-Founded in 1975 as Southwark Sports, the club initially played Sunday league football.
-In 1982, the club joined the London Spartan League, reaching the Premier Division in 1984.
-In 1988, the club changed name to Southwark Borough, a year after the club entered the FA Vase for the first time.
-After a ninth-placed finish in the 1988–89 Spartan League, Southwark Borough were ejected from the league following breaking misconduct rules.
-The club folded on 3 April 1990, after a failed attempt to gain admission to the Essex Senior League.
+Founded in 1975 as Southwark Sports, the club initially competed in Sunday league football.
+In 1982, the club joined the London Spartan League, and advanced to the Premier Division in 1984.
+In 1988, the club changed its name to Southwark Borough, one year after it first entered the FA Vase.
+Following a ninth-place finish in the 1988–89 Spartan League, Southwark Borough was ejected from the league for breaking misconduct rules.
+The club folded on 3 April 1990 after failing to gain admission to the Essex Senior League.

 Ground

 The club initially played at Southwark Sports Ground in Dulwich.
 In 1988, Southwark Borough entered a groundsharing agreement with Fisher Athletic at their Surrey Docks Stadium.
-The groundshare was terminated at the end of the season, following Southwark's expulsion from the Spartan League.
-Southwark later secured a pitch in Kidbrooke, before folding due to not having a league to compete in.
+The groundshare was terminated at the end of the season following Southwark's expulsion from the Spartan League.
+Southwark later secured a pitch in Kidbrooke before folding due to not having a league to compete in.